 Sec.
 8.01 Nominating Committee

-There shall be a Nominating Committee consisting of one Vice President selected by the President, Local Chapter Presidents and a member at large selected by the Executive Committee.
+There shall be a Nominating Committee consisting of the more recently elected Vice President who shall Chair the Committee, two representatives selected by the Chapter Council and two AARST members appointed by the Board.
 The Nominating Committee shall nominate Officers and Directors from all members in good standing.